 – formal education vs. self-education.
 Not to say that formal education is bad, but most people stop learning at that point.

-– being able to distinguish an asset versus a liability
+- being able to distinguish an asset from a liability

 – asset column vs. debt column.
 Which column are you going to build?